SLINGhub/MSTemplate_Creator/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6552782.svg)](https://doi.org/10.5281/zenodo.6552782)
 <!-- badges: end -->

-`MSTemplate_Creator` is an excel macro file created to provide users friendly interface to take in MRM transition names data exported directly from mass spectrometry software to create several metadata annotation templates suited for automated lipidomics data processing and statistical analysis.
+`MSTemplate_Creator` is an excel template file created providings users with a friendly interface to read in MRM data files exported from mass spectrometry software and to create different metadata annotation templates suited for automated lipidomics data processing and statistical analysis.